-- 93 Does the health authority, through its members, its officials, its rules, and its decisions, consistently and constructively try to uphold the morale of staff in their difficult task? - 94 Are there good and continuous arrangements for study days, inter-hospital visits and other forms of relevant inservice training? - 95 Does the health authority listen to the views of staff and take account of them? - 96 Is there genuine machinery through which staff of all grades and professions can arrive at a collective view? - 97 Are junior staff encouraged to discuss their problems frankly with seniors?
+93 Does the health authority, through its members, officers and ways of working, consistently demonstrate a concern with maintaining the morale of staff in their difficult task?

+- 94 Are study days, inter-hospital visits and other forms of relevant inservice training, arranged regularly? - 95 Is there genuine machinery through which staff of all grades and professions can express their collective views? - 96 In what ways does the health authority listen to the views of staff and respond to them? - 97 Are junior staff encouraged to discuss their problems frankly with seniors?